 Go inside, though, to view the Michigan Avenue Bridge from below.
 In addition, you can get an inside look at the Chicago River's bridge system.

+Type "unique places to see near me" on your web browser while in Chicago, and you'll likely see Neo-futurists as one of the search results.
 This experimental theater group has the longest-running late-night show in Chicago, Too Much Light Makes the Baby Go Blind.
 If the name is weird, just wait for the concept.

 The interactive show stages a dozen or so improvised comedy sketches in the span of an hour.
 As a result, the show is wildly chaotic, unpredictable, and entertaining.

 As the oldest house in Chicago, built in 1833, this former farmhouse now resides on the National Register of Historic Places.
 During the home tour, which features a museum, you can read excerpts from the diary of one of the daughters that once lived here.
+Roaming around this house is one of the weird things to do in Chicago.

 Chicago Photography Center